The Reparations Tea is Hot

 2. Promote Financial Literacy: Through a true understanding of finances (spending, saving, the effects of debt, etc.), Black and Brown people can strive for and reach financial freedom and more importantly build generational wealth.

-3. Black, Brown and Indigenous American Healing: The socioeconomic state and mental state of these communities after being systematically oppressed, dismissed, jailed, killed, placed in food deserts, left out of conversations regarding educational advancement, and unequally compensated during employment.
+3. Black American Healing: The socioeconomic state and mental state of these communities after being systematically oppressed, dismissed, jailed, killed, placed in food deserts, left out of conversations regarding educational advancement, and unequally compensated during employment.

 Why are we talking about Reparations in 2020?

 On finances: Today, according to the Pew Research Center, Blacks are more than twice as likely as whites to live in poverty (based on 2014 US Census Report), the net worth of white US households is 13 times greater than that of Blacks households (27% of Blacks live under poverty line), and 54% of Black children under 18 live with a single parent.

 On criminal justice: Laws, policies, and platforms evolve over the decades to continuously target and push people of color into the criminal justice system and keep them at or below the poverty line (Rikken, 2018).
-The targeted mass incarceration of Black and Brown bodies has resulted in many single parent households, systematic poverty, a mental health epidemic, and instances of death.
+The targeted mass incarceration of Black bodies has resulted in many single parent households, systematic poverty, a mental health epidemic, and instances of death.

 On mental health: Black people are: less likely to receive guidelines or consistent care, less frequently included in research, and more likely to use emergency rooms or primary care (rather than mental health specialists).
 (American Psychiatric Association)